 What to expect

 First assessment appointments may take up to an hour and follow-up appointments will generally be around 30 minutes.
-You are encouraged to invite carers, family or whanau to be present during sessions with the dietitian.
+Carers, family or whanau are welcome during sessions with the dietitian.

 What will the dietitian do?

 - ask questions about your meal patterns, food choices and lifestyle.
 This will include questions about the type and amount of food and drink that you have

 - measure your height and weight if needed

 - the dietitian may also ask you to keep a written record of what you eat and drink.

 - work with you and your family/whanau to provide a personalised nutrition plan